jozsefKecskesi/jozsefKecskesi.github.io/README.md

-# Scribbler - a responsive HTML template for coding projects and documentations
+# Online resume created with: Scribbler - a responsive HTML template for coding projects and documentations

 ![Scribbler Screenshot](./screenshot.jpg)